 Mathematical problem solving is the hallmark of an effective mathematics program.
 Skill in mathematical problem solving requires practice with a variety of mathematical problems as well as a firm grasp of mathematical techniques and their underlying principles.
 Armed with this deeper knowledge, the adult learner can then use mathematics in a flexible way to attack various problems and devise different ways of solving any particular problem.
 (See Standard for Mathematical Practice 8: Look for and express regularity in repeated reasoning.)
 Mathematical problem solving calls for reflective thinking, persistence, learning from the ideas of others, and going back over one's own work with a critical eye.
 Adult learners should be able to construct viable arguments and critique the reasoning of others.
-They should analyze situations and justify their conclusions, communicate their conclusions to others, and respond to the arguments of others.
-(See Standard for Mathematical Practice 3: Construct viable arguments and critique the reasoning of others.)
+They should analyze situations and justify their conclusions, communicate their conclusions to others, and respond to the arguments and critique the reasoning of others.)
 Adult learners at all levels should be able to listen or read the arguments of others, decide whether they make sense, and ask questions to clarify or improve the arguments.